 As noted, readings lower than -0.70 are considered to be recession indicators.
-In March of 2020, the CFNAI-MA3 index moved to severely negative, at -1.57, which with virtual certainty indicated that a recession had likely already begun.
-In April of 2020, the CFNAI-MA3 had fallen to -7.50, which was by far the lowest reading in the history of the index (which began in 1967).
-The CFNAI-MAI in May of 2020 stood at -6.65.
+In March of 2020, the CFNAI-MA3 index moved to severely negative, at -1.48, which with virtual certainty indicated that a recession had likely already begun.
+In April of 2020, the CFNAI-MA3 had fallen to -7.35, which was by far the lowest reading in the history of the index (which began in 1967).